-Create and manage the electronic certificates of your IoT infrastructure with a PKI for IoT solution
+Create and manage electronic certificates with PKI for IoT

-Electronic certificates allow applications to support security services such as user authentication, non-repudiation of transactions, and confidentiality of data exchanges.
+Electronic certificates allow applications to support security services such as user authentication, non-repudiation of transactions and confidential data exchanges.

-Atos, a European actor in IS security, provides PKI for IoT solution, a complete solution to create electronic certificates and manage the connected devices life cycle.
+Atos, a European actor in IS security, provides PKI for IoT, a complete solution to create and manage electronic certificates for your IoT infrastructure, and manage the connected devices lifecycle.

-From strong authentication to access to all metapki functional entities to recording of all actions, enciphered sensitive information and private and public keys protected using Hardware Security Modules (HSM), metapki ensures data security.
+MetaPKI ensures data security, including strong authentication to access all MetaPKI functional entities, recording of all actions, encrypted sensitive information, and private and public keys protected using hardware security modules (HSM).

-► Scalability: possibility to add several Front offices and/or several Back Offices
+- Scalability: Capability to add several front offices and/or several back offices

 Automation and auto-enrollment protocols (CMP, SCEP, EST)